vidhatha/vidhatha/README.md

 - 👋 Hi, I’m @vidhatha
 - 👀 I’m interested in code, philosophy and nature.
 - 🌱 I’m currently learning how to becone a better programmer.
-- 📫 You can reach me at vidhatha.sv@gmail.com.

 <!---
 vidhatha/vidhatha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.